 The island of Lanzarote lies just 125 kilometres off Africa’s Saharan Coast and is the most easterly of the Canary Islands (Spain).
 The island is 60km long and 20 km wide, making it the fourth largest island in the Archipelago.
-One of the first things that visitors notice is that nearly all of the buildings are white – this is largely thanks to the work of local artist, César Manrique, who worked tirelessly to protect the island’s traditional architectural style and avoid over-development.
+One of the first things that visitors notice is that nearly all of the buildings are painted white.
+This is largely thanks to the work of local artist, César Manrique, who worked tirelessly to protect the island’s traditional architectural style and avoid over-development.

-Unusually for a volcanic island, many of Lanzarote’s beaches are of golden sand (Playa Blanca, Papagayo, Famara) and even white sand (Caleton Blanco).
-As you night expect, much of the outdoor activities are based around the sea, with great surfing at Famara, windsurfing at Costa Teguise and several great Diving spots around the island.
+Unusually for a volcanic island, many of Lanzarote’s beaches are of golden sand (Playa Blanca, Papagayo, Famara) – and even white sand (Caleton Blanco).
+As you night expect, much of the outdoor activities are based around the sea, with great surfing at Famara, windsurfing at Costa Teguise and several great scuba diving locations around the island.

 Lanzarote has three major tourist resort towns; Puerto del Carmen is the island’s biggest resort with the most nightlife (and is closest to the airport), Playa Blanca has great beaches and a lovely Marina, while Costa Teguise is just a stone’s throw from the island capital, Arrecife.